Arlorean/Quiz/quiz.md

 ---

-## 1. What is the Simpson’s dog called?
+## 1. What is the Simpsons' dog called?

 ---

-## 2. What is the name of the cartoon show the Simpson's watch?
+## 2. What is the name of the cartoon show the Simpsons watch?

 ---